jeffmcnd/jeffmcnd.github.io/_posts/2016-04-25-closing-out-mexico.markdown

 First thing was first this morning.
 I wanted more HP to read even though I'm only a bit more than half way through the first book.
 I took a short walk up to the first bookstore that I came upon through my Google search and began the hunt.
-I found the book in a matter of about five minutes but realized two things.
+I found the book in a matter of about five minutes but realized three things.
 One, their version of the book was quite large and might be a bit unruly to deal with while travelling.
 Two, that doesn't matter because I'll soon be in Canada with a car and tons of room.
 Three, I don't think I'll be